Getting Started For Beginners

 We know it can be intimidating taking your first step into a new hobby, but there’s nothing to worry about, this is going to be fun!
-Take your worries away with this award and start with the very basics, including an enjoyable practical session.
-First time on the water?
-The Start is the award for you!
-See our Awards page for further information on the British Canoeing’s Start Award, and also further Awards that you can move on to.
+Take your worries away by taking part in a Taster session including the British Canoeing Start Award, this session costs £10 per person and introduces you to the basics including an enjoyable practical session.
+See our Awards page for further information on the British Canoeing Start Award, and also other Awards that you can progress towards.

-If you are a beginner you need to pre-book onto one of our Start Award sessions.
-The Start Award sessions run from April to September on a Tuesday evening between 18:00 & 20:00.
-If you cannot manage a Tuesday, don’t be put off, as it should be possible to make arrangements for you to attend a Thursday evening session instead.
-Contact our club by going to the Contact Us page to pre-book on to a course
+Spaces are limited so you need to pre-book onto one of our Start Award / Taster sessions.
+The sessions run from April to September on a Tuesday evening between 1800hrs & 2000hrs.
+If you cannot manage a Tuesday, don’t be put off, as it may be possible to make arrangements for you to attend a Thursday evening session instead.
+To start the booking process contact our club by going to the Contact Us page .

 Please scroll down for more information.